 I think ‘figatell’, which is a local hamburger.
 It’s a typical dish from the south of Valencia – we call it the grandfather of the hamburger.
 It’s made with kidney and our secret blend of spices, so it is a well-known dish for our place.

 Do you have any interesting stories that happened here or with any customers?

 We have had vegans come here who have ordered and eaten the figatell.
 One day, we also had the Mayor of Valencia having lunch here and there was another table that happened to be speaking about the Mayor of Valencia and suddenly someone started saying they weren’t happy with the Mayor of Valencia and “I need to speak to him!” and suddenly the Mayor of Valencia stood up, went to the table and asked what they wanted to say to him.
 It was quite a funny day and you know, it’s not every day you have the Mayor of Valencia in your bar!
 We also have vinyl records and there was once a gentleman dining here who said he liked a band we had so I told him I thought the singer was better than the rest in the band and he asked me to read the names of each member and it turned out he was in the band!
 Quite funny after I had just said that the singer was the best member they had…

 24/7 VALENCIA: There we have it!
 Head over to Bar Murta Vins i Tapes where everything packs a punch – just as much as Albert and Pepe!

 Article by Amun Sira

-‘Bar Murta’ Image by Amun Sira
+‘Bar Murta’ Image for article by Amun Sira

 Article & Image Copyright 24/7 Valencia